Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/Overview.md

 ### RTE Directory Structure

 The table below summarizes the overall directory structure and further details the `./RTE` directory.
-The `./RTE` directory contains the configuration information for software components and is managed by the `csolution` tool.
+The `./RTE` directory contains the configuration information for software components and is managed by the **csolution - CMSIS Project Manager**.
 It contains:

 - Configuration files of the software components.
 These files have `attr="config"` in the PDSC-file of the software packs.
 Refer to [PLM of Configuration Files](#plm-of-configuration-files) for more information.
 - The file [`RTE_components.h`](#rte_componentsh) and pre-include files that are generated based on the PDSC-file information of the software packs.